-Cargo included a 23-inch adult bicycle and an adjustable cardboard box tested in two sizes: 37 inches long, 6 inches wide and 41 inches tall, which we fit behind the backseat, and an expanded 70-by-6-by-41 inches, which we fit with the backseat folded.
-And to top it off, a pair of golf bags.
-Though we laid the cardboard box flat for visualization of the cargo area, general practice for transporting a cardboard box like ours with a flat-screen TV inside is to keep the TV upright.
+Cargo to be put in the Jeep Compass included a 23-inch adult bicycle and an adjustable cardboard box tested in two sizes: 37 inches long, 6 inches wide and 41 inches tall, which we fit behind the backseat, and an expanded 70-by-6-by-41 inches, which we fit with the backseat folded.
+And to top it off, a pair of golf bags in the Jeep’s rear.
+Though we laid the cardboard box flat for visualization of the car’s rear cargo area, general practice for transporting a cardboard box like ours with a flat-screen TV inside is to keep the TV upright.

-Judging by specs or just by looking at the overall size, it’s clear the Compass is smaller than the other SUVs.
-Jeep's SUV struggled in our cargo tests, unable to fit the small or expanded box laid flat in the cargo area.
-Only one cargo area in this test could fit the small box behind the backseat, the 2018 Volkswagen Tiguan.
-All others could fit the expanded box behind the backseat except the Compass — which had the box protruding out of its cargo area.
+Judging by specs or just by looking at the overall size, it’s clear the Compass has smaller dimensions and less passenger volume than the other SUV interiors.
+The Jeep Compass struggled in our cargo tests, unable to fit the small or expanded box laid flat in the cargo area.
+Only one rear cargo area in this test could fit the small box behind the backseat, the 2018 Volkswagen Tiguan.
+All others could fit the expanded box behind the backseat except the Compass — which had the box protruding out of the Jeep’s cargo area.
 The bicycle had to be finagled over the Compass’ large load-in height and around the intrusive wheel wells.
-Sure, it fit, but not as easily as the other, larger compact SUVs.
+Sure, it fit in the Jeep, but not as easily as the other, larger compact sport utility vehicles.